-- Emergency and Transitional Housing (AB 139): Local governments may include parking requirements for emergency shelters specifying that adequate parking must be provided for shelter staff only, but overall parking requirements for shelters may not exceed the requirements for residential and commercial uses in the same zone. - Supportive Housing (AB 2162): AB 2162 requires supportive housing projects of 50 units or fewer to be permitted by right in zones where multi-family and mixed-use developments are permitted, when the development meets certain conditions.
-The bill also prohibits minimum parking requirements for supportive housing within 1⁄2 mile of a public transit stop. - Employee Housing: State Employee Housing Act (Health and Safety Code Section 17021.5) specifies that any employee housing providing accommodations for six or fewer employees shall be deemed a single-family structure with a residential land use designation. - Minimum Unit Sizes: Eliminate the minimum unit sizes in the MUO (Mixed Use Overlay) zone. - Group Homes for Seven or More Persons: Currently, the City regulates group housing for seven or more persons under different provisions (lodge houses, group care facilities, and community care facilities).
-The City will review the various provisions and conditions for approval and revise the Zoning Code to ensure objective standards are in place to provide certainty of outcomes.
+- Emergency and Transitional Housing (AB 139): Local governments may include parking requirements for emergency shelters specifying that adequate parking must be provided for shelter staff only, but overall parking requirements for shelters may not exceed the requirements for residential and commercial uses in the same zone. - Emergency Shelter Distance Requirement: Revise the distance requirement between two shelters to a maximum of 300 feet. - Supportive Housing (AB 2162): AB 2162 requires supportive housing projects of 50 units or fewer to be permitted by right in zones where multi-family and mixed-use developments are permitted, when the development meets certain conditions.
+The bill also prohibits minimum parking requirements for supportive housing within 1⁄2 mile of a public transit stop. - Employee Housing: State Employee Housing Act (Health and Safety Code Section 17021.5) specifies that any employee housing providing accommodations for six or fewer employees shall be deemed a single-family structure with a residential land use designation. - Minimum Unit Sizes: Eliminate the minimum unit sizes in the MUO (Mixed Use Overlay) zone.

+- group Homes for Seven or More Persons: Currently, the City regulates group housing for seven or more persons under different provisions (lodge houses, group care facilities, and community care facilities).
+The City will amend the Zoning Code to allow non-licensed group homes of any size in all residential zones consistent with the City's definition of family, and ensure objective standards are established to provide certainty of outcomes. - Reasonable Accommodation Ordinance: Adopt an official reasonable accommodation ordinance to address flexibility in zoning and development standards to accommodate the special needs of persons with disabilities.
+(Completed in May 2022)